almeta-io/Azure-TDSP-ProjectTemplate/Docs/Model/SimpleFeatures_ModelReport.md

 3. Strip the small letters e.g. ۜ
 4. Normalize Alefs e.g. أ -> ا
 5. Normalize Teh Marbutah e.g. ة -> ه
-6. Segmenting the punctuation and the numbers from the text.
+6. Segmenting the punctuation and the numbers from the text.<br>
 Then, the headlines are passed to features extractors that represent each headline with a vector of simple features.
 After all, the features vectors are provided to the classification algorithm to learn how to distinguish between clickbait and not clickbait.<br>
 <br>
 To reduce the effect of full-stop in raising up the probability toward the positive class -which was remarked during previous experiments- we deleted the full-stops from a sample of clickbait headlines in the training dataset that actually contain full-stops.